Why is the City of Guelph undertaking a Parking Master Plan?

 Your input is needed

 Public input is essential.
-Three information sessions are scheduled to review and discuss parking issues.
-The first session was held on Tuesday, February 26, and the second session was held on Tuesday, April 16.
-You are invited to attend the third session on:
+Three information sessions were scheduled to review and discuss parking issues.
+The first session was held on Tuesday, February 26, the second session was held on Tuesday, April 16, and the third session was held on June 13, 2013.

 Unable to attend a Public Information Session?